 Funds raised by local AAZK chapters, online donations and other conservationists from the communities are used in an annual granting program aimed to provide funding for tree-planting to areas of the world that have been devastated by deforestation.

-How does the Tree for You and Me Grant Work?
+How does the AAZK Trees for You and Me Grant work?

-The Trees for You and Me Grant is a forest-based carbon offset grant with funds generated by AAZK chapters hosting Trees for You and Me fundraising events!
-This grant furthers AAZK’s and PBI’s quest to fight climate change by asking for grant applicants that will use it for reforestation and habitat revitalization.
+The AAZK Trees for You and Me Grant is a forest-based carbon offset grant with funds generated by individual donations and AAZK Chapters hosting Trees for You and Me fundraising events!
+This grant furthers AAZK’s and PBI’s quest to fight climate change by soliciting grant applicants that will utilize grant funds for climate change mitigation via habitat revitalization.

-Local AAZK Chapters can host events to raise funds for Trees for You and Me.
-The funds raised will go towards the Trees for You and Me Grant administered through the American Association of Zoo Keepers called the Trees for You and Me Grant.
-Any community that has faced deforestation on a large scale from a natural disaster is invited to apply.
-The application for the Trees for You and Me grant is due by May 1, of each calendar year and will be awarded to the recipient of the Trees for You and Me grant on December 1 of each calendar year.
+Any US or international non-profit proposing a climate change mitigation project via reforestation is invited to apply.
+The application for the AAZK Trees for You and Me grant is due by November 15 of each calendar year and will be awarded to the recipient of the AAZK Trees for You and Me grant by the end of each calendar year.

 How will the Campaign Work?

-- AAZK will send communications about the Trees for You and Me via social media in an effort to reach out to AAZK chapters throughout the Campaign.
+- AAZK will send communications about Trees for You and Me via social media in an effort to reach out to AAZK chapters throughout the Campaign.

-- Chapters will report their results to AAZK; periodic e-mails from AAZK will announce the standings.
+- Chapters will report their results to AAZK; periodic e-mails from AAZK TFYM will announce the fund raising results.

 - Chapters may follow the progress and results on the AAZK and PBI websites.

-- AAZK Chapters may utilize the TFYM Donation page on the website to make a Chapter donation
+- AAZK Chapters and individuals may utilize the TFYM Donation page on the website to make a donation.

 - AAZK has a Trees for You and Me educational brochure for chapters to support their fundraiser at the following link:

 When will Trees For You & Me start?